- Purposes of a Fence

 Mesh wire fences are strong, durable and considered one of the safest fences for horses.
 They are less expensive than most rail fences but more expensive than conventional farm woven fences with 4- to 6-inch openings used for cattle and other livestock.
 The openings in these fences are small enough to prevent hooves being caught in them.
 They also have no exposed sharp wire ends to cut the animal's skin.

 Two types of mesh wire are the diamond mesh (Figure 3a), which uses two wires twisted together in a diamond formation with 2-inch x 4-inch openings, and the square knot mesh (Figure 3b), which has single horizontal lines with the wire spaced 2 to 4 inches apart.
 This fencing should have a minimum of 12.5 gauge wire unless it is high-tensile steel.
-A 14-gauge high-tensile steel wire will provide more 0063 strength than a 12.5 gauge standard steel wire.
+A 14-gauge high-tensile steel wire w 0073 ill provide more strength than a 12.5 gauge standard steel wire.
 A galvanized welded wire fabric with 2 x 4-inch o 5FF4 penings is sometimes used because of its low price, but the joints will not hold up under field conditions and it is not recommended for horse fencing.

 Several materials are used to construct electric fences.
 They include aluminum wire, high-tensile smooth steel wire, high-tensile steel wire coated with vinyl, and steel wires woven into vinyl tape.
 Some tapes are considered permanent fencing.
 They are highly visible to horses since they are about 1½ inches wide.
 One product contains 10 stainless steel wires 0.016 inch in diameter with polyethylene yarn woven between the wires.
 These products are stiff and difficult to bend, but these qualities are needed to provide strength and durability to the fence.
 Aluminum wire and some vinyl tapes and ropes with smaller, more flexible wires are also available, but they are designed primarily for temporary fencing.
 They provide high visibility and their flexibility makes them easier to move from one location to another, but they do not provide the strength needed for long-term use.
 Electric fences are very effective in controlling horses once the horse has encountered the fence, but good visibility is extremely important and is not a characteristic of electric fences built with smooth steel wire.
 To increase visibility, one or more strands of vinyl coated wire or high-tensile vinyl tape should be included in the fence (Figure 4).